 Use Strong, Unique Passwords for Every Account

-Weak passwords are the #1 cause of account breaches.
+Weak passwords are the number one cause of account breaches.

 Avoid these weak passwords: